2021 paperback edition with a new extended preface now available!

 Very few folklorists have achieved the scholarly stature of Alan Dundes, who died in 2005.
 As Simon J. Bronner has put it, he was “undoubtedly the most influential folklorist alive.”
 His prolific production of essays and articles over a long career, each provocative and intellectually engaging, helped spread his influence, as did his popular courses at the University of California and elsewhere.
 Up to the time of his sudden death, he remained productive.
 He had begun preliminary discussions with the publisher of a major new synthesis, a book that would encapsulate his most important contributions.
 Bronner, among other colleagues, urged him to produce such a substantial, culminating work.
-Bronner, himself a widely published folklorist and distinguished professor of social sciences at the University of Wisconsin-Milwaukee, has continued to pursue the goal of a new book that would give a cohesive presentation of the range of Dundes’s thought.
-He has compiled in The Meaning of Folklore a collection of representative essays, several of them anthologized here for the first time, all of them insightful and significant.
+Bronner, himself a widely published folklorist and distinguished professor of social sciences at the University of Wisconsin-Milwaukee, continued to pursue the goal of a book that would give a cohesive presentation of the range of Dundes’s thought.
+He compiled in The Meaning of Folklore a collection of representative essays, several of them anthologized here for the first time, all of them insightful and significant.

 The resulting selection both surveys Alan Dundes’s scholarship and opens a big window on the field of folklore studies.
-Simon Bronner begins the volume, which includes a new preface for the paperback edition, with a comprehensive intellectual biography and also introduces the individual essays, providing a thorough understanding of Dundes’s contributions to folkloristics.
+Bronner begins the volume, which includes a new preface for the paperback edition, with a comprehensive intellectual biography and introduces the individual essays, providing a thorough understanding of Dundes’s contributions to folkloristics.

 Western Folklore, 2010, by Elliott Oring